Development of new treatments, training future research leaders—in-depth research needs qualified doctors to create and conduct human investigations.

-A report of successful thesis defense shall be sent to the office of the Assistant Dean for Curriculum and Research who shall determine completion of all requirements and convey the recommendation of degree conferral to the Dean.
+A report of successful thesis defense shall be sent to the office of the Associate Dean of Graduate Medical Education who shall determine completion of all requirements and convey the recommendation of degree conferral to the Dean.
 The Dean will submit the names of the candidates for the degree of Clinical Master of Science to the President and the Board of Trustees.

 The thesis must be bound and presented to the Dean for deposition in the library at least one (1) week before commencement ceremonies; the Clinical Master of Science degree will be conferred at the annual commencement ceremonies of the College.

 A resident requesting approval to perform animal experimentation for the Clinical Master of Science degree must adhere to the following guidelines:

 (Pertains to Final Year of Resident's Program)

 Candidates may submit and present their thesis at any time during the calendar year prior to published deadlines if the general guidelines below are satisfied.

 To be considered for graduation in the present academic year, the specific dates below establish necessary deadlines.

 Candidates shall submit a printed copy of the thesis to the Office of Curriculum and Research and the members of the Thesis Committee at least two weeks prior to the Thesis Presentation.
 This copy must be in the final format according to the Thesis Guide.
 Photographs, graphs, illustrations, and tables need not be in the original form for this copy of the thesis.
 The Thesis Presentation will not be scheduled until this copy has been reviewed.